 - Receive up to $100 credit toward Global Entry or TSA Precheck

-- Earn 60,000 points worth $750 toward travel when you spend $4,000 on your card within three months of account opening
+- Earn 100,000 points worth $1,250 toward travel through Chase Ultimate Rewards when you spend $4,000 on your card within three months of account opening.

 - Earn 2x points on travel and dining and 1x points on other purchases; also earn 5x points on Lyft rides (through March 2022)